American Cosmic is not the book that its author set out to write.

 In fact—ready for the red pill?—most Invisible College members believe that alien intelligences have long used “anomalous technology [that] functions as creative inspiration.”
 Not all of the voices inside your head are being transmitted by aliens via some unknown technology, but sometimes, in certain ways, some are.

-What’s more, the Invisible College includes a lot of those believers are themselves some of the most important pioneers of the internet, aerospace, biotech, and smartphones.
+What’s more, the Invisible College includes some of the most important pioneers of the internet, aerospace, biotech, and smartphones.
 And many credit alien intelligence with their technological innovations.

 Yes, according to some people who actually invented it, aliens created your iPhone.